It will be the first full album of this French electro blues pioneer and here you can listen to a few samples and get an idea about the music.

 our latest releases:

-We control the worldwide distribution rights and the whole catalogue (over 660 tracks) is available for (sync) licensing.
-For more then 400 tracks we also control the worldwide publishing rights.
-Recently we had over 25 placements of our music in successful films, tv-series and commercials and our music was included in several compilations.
+We control the worldwide distribution rights and the whole catalogue (over 680 tracks) is available for (sync) licensing.
+For more then 460 tracks we also control the worldwide publishing rights.
+Recently we had over 50 placements of our music in successful films, tv-series and commercials and our music was included in several compilations.
 We created a special web site using Disco software.
 Here you can search using all kind of criteria (like style, mood, lyrics, tempo, keywords etc) and listen to our suggestions.